mhasanmhasan/from-bash-to-go-part-ii/README.md

 }
 ```

 We named the package `hello_test` instead of `hello`.
 This is possible and it allows for writing tests that use only the public API (identifiers starting with a capital letter) of the tested package as a real user would.
+Note that `*_test` packages are the sole exception to Go's standard rule that each source directory can contain only one package.
 In this test we just call the `Print` function from the `hello` package.
 Let's try and run the test:

 ```sh
 $ go test